- The Washington Times - Friday, October 10, 2025

-The Department of Homeland Security on Friday revealed its ambitious Smart Wall plans for the U.S.-Mexico border, with fences stretching 1,422 miles along the boundary, more than double the current length, with sensor technology to protect the remaining area too rugged for a wall.
+The Department of Homeland Security on Friday revealed its ambitious Smart Wall plans for the U.S.-Mexico border, including fences stretching 1,422 miles, more than double the current length, and sensor technology to protect the remaining area too rugged for a wall.

-Customs and Border Protection, the agency that oversees the boundary, said it has just issued $4.5 billion in new contracts to get construction started.
+U.S. Customs and Border Protection, the agency overseeing the boundary, said it had issued $4.5 billion in contracts to start construction.

-That money — the first installment from tens of billions of dollars allocated in President Trump’s One Big Beautiful Bill budget law — will pay for 230 miles of new fencing and 400 miles of new roads and technology.
+That money was the first installment from tens of billions of dollars in President Trump’s One Big Beautiful Bill Act.
+It will pay for 230 miles of new fencing and 400 miles of new roads and technology.

-And CBP revealed a rebrand from the old name, the wall system to the Smart Wall.
+CBP revealed a rebrand from the old name, the wall system, to the Smart Wall.

 “For years, Washington talked about border security but failed to deliver.
 This president changed that,” CBP Commissioner Rodney Scott said.
 “The Smart Wall means more miles of barriers, more technology and more capability for our agents on the ground.
 This is how you take control of the border.”

-To speed construction, Homeland Security Secretary Kristi Noem issued waivers of environmental laws for sections of the wall to go up in Southern California and New Mexico.
+To speed construction, Homeland Security Secretary Kristi Noem issued waivers of environmental laws for wall sections to go up in Southern California and New Mexico.

-The wall was the marquee promise from Mr. Trump’s 2016 campaign and one he made significant headway on in his first term, completing 458 miles of fence construction.
+The wall was Mr. Trump’s marquee promise from his 2016 campaign.
+He made significant headway in his first term by completing 458 miles of fence construction.

 Advertisement